Practise Yoga At Home : 8 Steps

 Yoga is an enjoyable way to exercise and be at peace with your soul.
-It's good to have this as a habit, although it will take a while before you get a hang of it completely.
+It's good to have this as a usual routine, although it will take a while before you get a hang of it completely.

-If you are a newbie and is interested to learn simple steps in yoga, you can begin with the following:
+If you are a newbie and you're interested in learning simple steps in Yoga, you can begin with the following:

 - Stretch both legs apart and bend to the left with your right arm trying to reach the other side.
 Do the same as you bend to the right.